Start a Catfish Farming Business in Nigeria

 A fish pond is something you can’t do without, even if you decide to start off from your backyard.

-There are different kinds of ponds.
+There are different kinds of fish ponds.

 • Earthen pond